-Nothing much was happening.
-I merely stood in the grass.
-In front of me, slightly to my right, a white Airstream sat on a little mound of earth.
+Nothing much happening.
+I stood in the grass.
+In front of me, slightly to my right, was a white Airstream on a little mound of earth.

 With a whiplash switch in a fraction of a fraction of an increment time, I knew I had to get to the trailer before lightning struck.

-I was at the door but it was too late.
+I rushed to the door but it was too late.
 Just as I touched the metal handle there was a strike so intense it knocked out all other awareness.
-It was as if I ceased to exist.
+I ceased to exist.
 There was only a crash of sound and a flash of light.

-It subsided for a moment.
-My senses recovered.
-I was aware of my hand on the handle and wondered that I hadn’t been killed.
+It subsided.
+My existence recovered; my senses recovered.
+I was aware of my hand on the handle and wondered that I had not been killed.

 Then it happened again.
 Once more, no room for thoughts or identity.
 Only lightning: sound and light.

 The strikes grew until they came without ceasing.
-There were so many that even though it was obliterating, I slowly realized I could still feel my feet on the stone step before the trailer even though I wasn’t even really there, wasn’t really alive–yet not dead either.
+There were so many that even though it was obliterating, I slowly realized I could still feel my feet on the stone step before the trailer.
+Although I wasn’t really there, wasn’t really alive, I was not yet dead either.